PhilT/jlue/README.md

 # JLUE - JavaScript Glue

-My defaults for project structure, package management, build and test tools, semantic grid system and other libraries.
+My defaults for project structure, package management, build and test tools, UI framework and other libraries for responsive browser development.

 ## Some goals